 What are electric Pokémon resistances?

 Electric Pokémon are resistant against the electric, flying, and steel types, meaning they receive only half damage from them.
+Honestly, if a bird ever comes across Raichu, they really should just fly away; they have no business being in a fight like this.

-To better learn how to beat the steel and flying types, you can check out our flying Pokémon weakness and steel Pokémon weakness articles.
+To better learn how to beat the steel- and flying-types, you can check out our flying Pokémon weakness and steel Pokémon weakness articles.

 What are electric Pokémon strengths?